 1. The most recent three-year average of civil case filings and criminal case defendants, for each case type listed in Appendix A, will serve as the total circuit caseload for each case type.
 Each case type's caseload will be multiplied by its respective case weight.
 The resulting figure represents the total circuit workload.
 The total circuit workload will be divided by the judge year value assigned to the circuit based on its classification.
-The resulting figure represents the judge workload value.
+The resulting figure represents the judge workload value (FTE).
 If the judge workload value divided by the total number of authorized judgeships in the circuit is not less than 1.20, then the circuit is qualified for an additional judgeship.
-If the judge workload value divided by the total number of authorized judgeships in the circuit is not qualified for an additional judgeship.
+If the judge workload value divided by the total number of authorized judgeships in the circuit is less than 1.20, then the circuit is not qualified for an additional judgeship.
 For purpose of analysis and reporting under this policy, workload values shall be cutoff at the hundredth of the decimal.
 When analyzing a circuit for multiple judgeships, the circuit shall first be analyzed to determine a need for one judgeship.
 If qualified, then the circuit shall be analyzed for one additional judgeship, giving the circuit credit for the additional judgeship need already qualified for.
 This process shall repeat itself until the circuit is not qualified or the request is exhausted.
-The Judicial Council may re-rank all qualifying circuits utilizing the same methodology.
-In the event the methodology described in this policy or the Georgia Guide to Statistical
+The Judicial Council may submit a list of all qualifying circuits utilizing the same methodology.
+In the event the methodology described in this policy or the Georgia Guide to Statistical Reporting has changed during a circuit's three-year qualification period referenced in Section 3, Paragraph 4 below, AOC staff will reanalyze the circuit's workload value per judge utilizing the newest methodology.